Sal-Adrian/Indie-Web-Crawler/README.md

 node index.js [URL] [depth] [seeReport] [seeDebug]

-URL - The URL you want to start the crawler at.
-Required.
+URL (default: https://neocities.org/browse) - The URL you want to start the crawler at.

 depth (default: 1) - An integer that tells the crawler the farthest it can go.
-Optional.

 seeReport (default: n) - Report displays the amount of times the hyperlinks were found in each page. "n" hides the report.
-Optional.

 seeDebug (default: n) - Debug messages displays what pages are being visited and whether there was an error. "n" hides the debug messages.
-Optional.